ipfs-inactive/examples/examples/init/README.md

 The reason for running `ipfs` under a shell is to avoid needing to hard-code the user's home directory in the job.

 - To start the job, run `launchctl load ~/Library/LaunchAgents/io.ipfs.go-ipfs.plist`

+Notes:

-- To check that the job is running, run `launchctl list | grep ipfs`
+- To check that the job is running, run `launchctl list | grep ipfs`.
+- IPFS should now start whenever you log in (and exit when you log out).

-Note: there is a GUI tool, [LaunchControl](http://www.soma-zone.com/LaunchControl/), which makes management of LaunchAgents much simpler.
+- [LaunchControl](http://www.soma-zone.com/LaunchControl/) is a GUI tool which simplifies management of LaunchAgents.